pali-english/pali-english.github.io/README.md

-# DHAMMAPADA
+# PALI LESSONS IN ENGLISH BY CHATGPT

-## SAYINGS OF THE DHAMMA
+## Dhammapada - Sayings of The Dhamma

-Transcribed below is a lesson in the Pali language by ChatGPT with GPT-4, based on source material from the Dhammapada in the Pali Canon's Khuddaka Nikāya.
+Below is the Dhammapada, part of the Pali Canon's Khuddaka Nikāya.

-The original Pali by the Buddha Gotama has been translated to English by Bhikkhu Sujato.
+The original Pali by the Buddha Gotama has been translated into English by Bhikkhu Sujato.
+The word-by-word breakdown is by ChatGPT.

 [1.
 Yamakavagga: Pairs](#1-yamakavagga-pairs)